tableau/extensions-api/docs/trex_release-notes.md

 ### Tableau Sandboxed Extensions Development Environment
 *September 2019*

-* Sandboxed Extensions are Tableau dashboard extensions that are not permitted to external network requests.
+* Sandboxed Extensions are Tableau dashboard extensions that are not permitted to make external network requests.
 Available for testing with Tableau 2019.3.
 Fully supported in Tableau 2019.4.

-* The Extensions API SDK provides a local development environment that replicates the Tableau Hosting Cloud Service for Sandboxed Extension.
+* The Extensions API SDK provides a local development environment that replicates the Tableau Hosting Cloud Service for Sandboxed Extensions.
 You can test your Sandboxed extensions locally with the same sandbox policies before submitting the extension to Tableau for publication.
 See [Create and Test Sandboxed Extensions]({{site.baseurl}}/docs/trex_sandbox_test.html) and [Publish Sandboxed Extensions]({{site.baseurl}}/docs/trex_sandbox_publish.html).

 ---